openethereum/parity-ethereum/README.md

   `clang` is required.
 It comes with Xcode command line tools or can be installed with homebrew.

 - Windows
   Make sure you have Visual Studio 2015 with C++ support installed.
-Next, download and run the rustup installer from https://static.rust-lang.org/rustup/dist/x86_64-pc-windows-msvc/rustup-init.exe, start "VS2015 x64 Native Tools Command Prompt", and use the following command to install and set up the msvc toolchain:
+Next, download and run the `rustup` installer from https://static.rust-lang.org/rustup/dist/x86_64-pc-windows-msvc/rustup-init.exe, start "VS2015 x64 Native Tools Command Prompt", and use the following command to install and set up the `msvc` toolchain:
   ```bash
   $ rustup default stable-x86_64-pc-windows-msvc
   ```

-Once you have rustup installed, then you need to install:
+Once you have `rustup` installed, then you need to install:
 * [Perl](https://www.perl.org)
 * [Yasm](https://yasm.tortall.net)

 Make sure that these binaries are in your `PATH`.
-After that you should be able to build Parity-Ethereum from source.
+After that, you should be able to build Parity-Ethereum from source.

 ## Install from the snap store